 by Cynthia Hand

 I’ve read this book each December for the past several years because I love it so much.
-It’s a YA reimagining of A Christmas Carol (which, though not my favorite holiday story, makes for a great jumping-off point for this novel) and is honestly so much fun.
+It’s a YA reimagining of A Christmas Carol (which, though not my favorite holiday story, makes a great jumping-off point for this novel) and is honestly so much fun.

 by Rachel Griffin